SemiDoge/SQ-TeamClack-TermProj/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### WPF Development
-These samples require Visual Studio 2019 to build, test, and deploy.
+This application requires Visual Studio 2019 to build, test, and deploy.
 ### Using the application
 To use this application, clone the repository with
 ```bash